alessandro-041229/musicShop-web-design/README.md

 all infos for the various logins can be found in the database where the accounts are listed for access the database is necessary to open the application installed of hidelSQL after XAMPP is started up once done that you can simply open the application and select the database to run and control

+# how to use

+it's based on a simple login interface, you can register new users when you want as a client but administrators who can add and edit songs can be added only in the database directly but for now the credential for the first administrator are 'TEE03' as username and 'abcd.1234' as password

+once runned upon loading credits you'll be able to buy musical discs or songs whitout trouble and as administrator you'll be able to add new products or singers